 I have a bunch of really cool posts in the works, but instead of making you wait while I finished them up, I thought we’d see how things were going in the garden.

-can you buy amoxicillin at walgreens.
+Purple Beauty Pepper.
 It’s teeny tiny, but we don’t judge. 🙂 I can’t figure out who is chomping on her leaves.
 I suspect a Hornworm, but haven’t found one yet and they are usually very easy to spot.
 It’s a mystery.

-can i buy amoxil over the counter has finally gotten over her transplant shock and her unfortunate run in with a slug.
+Rosita has finally gotten over her transplant shock and her unfortunate run in with a slug.
 She really liked the compost tea I gave her, but what lady doesn’t like her tea? 🙂

 I am loving the ground cherries.
 They form little lanterns like tomatillos.
 If you are new I’ll tell you now, I love the out of ordinary when it comes to my garden.
 I pick a lot of my seeds based on unusual colors and I love stumbling across something I’ve never seen in the grocery store before.